Sir William Robertson, 1st Baronet: Initial decisions

 Robertson assumed his duties on 23 December 1915.
-He brought with him three able men from GHQ: Whigham (Robertson's Deputy), Maurice (Operations) and MacDonogh (Intelligence).
-Their replacements, especially Kiggell (the new CGS BEF), and Charteris (BEF Intelligence) were much less able than their predecessors, a fact which probably affected BEF performance over the next two years.
+He brought with him three able men from GHQ: Whigham (Robertson's Deputy), Maurice (Operations) and George MacDonogh (Intelligence).
+Their replacements, especially Launcelot Kiggell (the new CGS BEF), and John Charteris (BEF Intelligence) were much less able than their predecessors, a fact which probably affected BEF performance over the next two years.

-Although Robertson's advice to abandon the Salonika bridgehead had been overruled at the Allied Chantilly Conference (6–8 December 1915), his first act as CIGS was to insist on the evacuation of the Cape Helles bridgehead, which the Royal Navy had wanted to retain as a base and which some (e.g. Balfour, Hankey) had wanted to retain for the sake of British prestige in the Middle East (abandonment of the other Gallipoli bridgehead at Suvla/Anzac, too narrow to defend against enemy artillery, had already been decided on 7 December).

-On his first day as CIGS Robertson also demanded a defensive policy in Mesopotamia, with reinforcements drawn only from India – this was agreed on 29 February 1916, over the objections of Balfour and Lloyd George.
-Robertson also insisted that Mesopotamian operations (and eventually logistics as well) be brought under his control rather than that of the India Office.
-Townshend, besieged in Kut, was not initially thought to be in danger, but eventually surrendered in April 1916 after three failed relief attempts.
+Although Robertson's advice to abandon the Salonika bridgehead had been overruled at the Allied Chantilly Conference (6–8 December 1915), his first act as CIGS was to insist on the evacuation of the Cape Helles bridgehead, which the Royal Navy had wanted to retain as a base.
+On his first day as CIGS Robertson also demanded a defensive policy in Mesopotamia, with reinforcements drawn only from India – this was agreed on 29 February 1916, over the objections of Arthur Balfour and Lloyd George.
+Robertson also insisted that Mesopotamian operations be brought under his control.
+Charles Townshend, besieged in Kut, was not initially thought to be in danger, but eventually surrendered in April 1916 after three failed relief attempts.

 Another early act as CIGS (27 December 1915) was to press Kitchener for an extra 18 divisions for the BEF.
 Conscription of bachelors – for which Robertson lobbied – was enacted in early 1916.